Horse

 It's so important that we join the dots – to understand that asymmetry and compromised movement patterns are causing massive harm to our equines.
 That being a “bit crooked” is not only harmful in itself but is a step on the path to lameness.

 I see myself as a small part of that picture.
-I seek to do my bit in restoring correct movement to the horse – through a better fitting saddle, through getting the rider into the best possible position as well as in the best possible place on the horse to be carried easily.
+I seek to do my bit in restoring correct movement to the horse through: - a better fitting saddle and getting the rider into the best possible position, as well as in the best possible place, on the horse to be carried easily.

 For all appointment related enquiries, please click "Booking Form" then fill and submit the form.